odoo/owl/doc/hooks.md

 there seems to be the misconception that hooks are in opposition to class.
 This is clearly not true, as shown by Owl hooks).

-Hooks works beautifully with Owl components: they solve the problems mentioned above, and in particular, they are the perfect way to make your component reactive.
+Hooks work beautifully with Owl components: they solve the problems mentioned above, and in particular, they are the perfect way to make your component reactive.